hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part2.md

 ![3-Node Batch pipeline with garbage-producing aggregation](assets/2020-06-01-batch-cluster-boxed.png)

-To begin with, we can note the overall increase in throughput compared to single-node benchmarks, about three times.
+In passing, let's note the overall increase in throughput compared to single-node benchmarks, about three times.
 That's the advantage of distributed processing.
-G1 on JDK 11 is the clear winner in both tests.
-The next thing to note is the almost nonexistent bar for G1 on JDK 8, however there's a deeper story here that affects other measurements as well, for example the apparent advantage of Parallel GC on JDK 8 vs.
+As for collectors, G1 on JDK 11 is the clear winner in both tests.
+Another strking result is the almost nonexistent bar for G1 on JDK 8, however there's a deeper story here that affects other measurements as well, for example the apparent advantage of Parallel GC on JDK 8 vs. JDK 11.
-JDK 11.
 It has to do with the effect we noted at the outset: a GC pause on any one member halts the processing on the entire cluster.
 G1 on JDK 8 enters very long GC pauses, more than a minute.
 This is enough to trigger the cluster's failure detector and consider the node dead.
 The job fails, the cluster reshapes itself, and then the job restarts on just two nodes.
 This, naturally, fails even sooner because there's more data on each member.
 In the meantime the kicked-out node has rejoined, so the job restarts on two nodes again, but different ones.
 We end up in an endless loop of job restarts.

+As we noted before, the G1 on JDK 8 has very bad Full GC pauses, that's why it fared the worst in the cluster test.
+The Parallel collector didn't bring down the cluster, but it fared significantly worse than in single-node tests.
+Here it was 30% behind the G1 on JDK 11.
+With a bigger cluster this would get even worse.

-The good result for the Parallel on JDK 8 is due to a very lucky coincidence that the Full GC pauses got synchronized on all nodes, parallelizing the effort of the GC.
+Compared to all other tests, it is surprising to see Parallel on JDK 8 win over JDK 11, however this is due to a very lucky coincidence that, in those particular test runs, the Full GC pauses got synchronized on all nodes, parallelizing the effort of the GC.
 Clearly, this is not a reliable effect.

 Even though in the particular benchmark setup which we report here, we didn't observe the catastrophic consequence of long GC pauses while